sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 Estimated Time: 15 Minutes

-The main tasks for this exercise are:
+The main tasks for this exercise are the following:

 1. Open the Microsoft Total Cost of Ownership (TCO) Calculator
 1. Define a server-based workload